 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Media Relations Representative salaries by education level in order to make a comparison.

-When the education level is High School, the average salary of a Media Relations Representative is 26,800 INR per month.
+When the education level is High School, the average salary is 26,800 INR per month.

 While someone with a Certificate or Diploma gets a salary of 30,500 INR per month, 14% more than someone having a High School degree.

-A Bachelor's Degree gets its holder an average salary of 41,400 INR per month, 36% more than someone with a Certificate or Diploma.
+People with Bachelor's Degree have an average salary of 41,400 INR per month, 36% more than someone with a Certificate or Diploma.

 Professionals who hold a Master's Degree are rewarded with an average salary of 52,200 INR per month, 26% more than someone with Bachelor's Degree.